lisongxu/CSCE156-Lab-OOP-Basic/readme.md

     functionality.
 Note that `(3) Printing Collection` is not fully operational yet.

-2. Modify the `Book` class by implementing the constructor and the accessor (getter) methods as listed below.
+2. Modify the `Book` class by implementing the constructor and the getter (accessor) methods as listed below.
 Practice Tip: always use the `this` keyword to disambiguate the scope of variables and prevent potential problems when subclassing.

 ```java